Anshuljkt/SpaceExplorer/README.md

 To run the project, download the entire repository and make sure you have Node.js and NPM installed.

+NOTE: Registration is temporarily down so just use 'anshul.a@gatech.edu' as the email and 'anshul' as the password.

 ## API Key

 In order to use this project for an extended period of time, you will need an API key.
 You can sign up for an API key at https://https://api.nasa.gov/.